 Our Scouting groups were also chartered in 1956 and have enjoyed sixty successful years here.
 Richard L. Shaw served as Scoutmaster of Troop 828 from 1970 to 2009, having joined the Scouts himself in 1961.
 The current Scoutmaster is Thomas O'Dwyer.
 Over 60 boys have become Eagle Scouts.
 Other community service groups, including Korean Presbyterian Churches, have utilized the facilities of Havenwood Presbyterian Church as well.

 The Women's Association was chartered in 1956.
-The Presbyterian Women of Havenwood is for women of the congregation who share in faith together in one of our circles.
+The Presbyterian Women of Havenwood share in faith together in one of our circles.
 Numerous activities and programs are carried out to fulfill our mission which is: “Forgiven and freed by God in Jesus Christ, and empowered by the Holy Spirit, we commit ourselves to nurture our faith through prayer and Bible study; to support the mission of the church worldwide; to work for justice and peace; and to build an inclusive, caring community of women that strengthens the Presbyterian Church (U.S.A.) and witnesses to the promise of God's kingdom.”